ironstein0/notebook/README.md

 # Notebook

-A web framework for building websites resembling a notebook.
+A web framework for building websites that resemble a notebook.